Component catalog

 Asset contracts

-The foundational contract primitive, DALPAsset, and specialised legacy types for existing deployments.
+DALPAsset is the foundational contract primitive.
+This section also covers specialised legacy types for existing deployments.

 | Component | Responsibility |